 Between offer acceptance and closing date there are a lot of items on the checklist:

 b.
 After inspections, you have to formally complete a mortgage application.

 c.
 The title, abstract, survey, and other miscellaneous paperwork is completed.

-Legally no it is not required, but very necessary.
-You should complete a final walk through because during the closing process, which can take several weeks, a lot of things can change within the house.
+It’s not legally required, but very necessary.
+You should complete a final walk through because during the closing process (which can take several weeks) a lot of things can change within the house.
 Make sure to check that the furnace is working, the toilets flush, and there is hot water.

 19. How is a closing date determined?

 A closing date is a target and not a guarantee, so be sure to keep that in mind even though you are excited to move into your home.
 Also, the attorneys or title agencies are the ones who set the closing date and time so your realtor doesn’t control this.